vestas-oss/business-governance/README.md

 The project uses [Semantic Versioning](https://semver.org/) to version the releases, to upgrade to the next compatible version, follow the steps:

-1. Download the latest package `Vestas.BusinessGovernance.Core.sppkg` from [releases](https://github.com/vestas-digital-employee-tools/business-governance/releases).
+1. Download the latest package `BusinessGovernance.Core.sppkg` from [releases](https://github.com/vestas-digital-employee-tools/business-governance/releases).

 2. Overwrite the existing file in your app catalog.